Home › Forums › MySitePlan Lawsuit › MySitePlan Lawsuit

 1 – What is GIS mapping?
 How does it differ from survey mapping?

 To me as Professional Land Surveyor, GIS Mapping is the derivation and compilation of recorded data placed into a database that can be easily accessed and utilized for reference purposes.
 It differs from survey mapping in that GIS mapping does not contain a field measurement component.
-GIS Mapping rarely, if ever, takes into account any measurements performed on the ground.
+GIS Mapping rarely, if ever, takes into account any measurements performed on the ground.2 – What is the value of geospatial information?
+How is GIS-based information useful to the public?

 The value of geospatial information is in its ease of use, access and manipulation of data for a number of purposes.
-It is useful to the public as a reference and a way for the public to obtain organized data that is derived from a variety of measured resources.
+It is useful to the public as a reference and a way for the public to obtain organized data that is derived from a variety of measured resources.3 – What is at stake if current Board position is upheld?

 Professional Land Surveyors are the only profession who should be dealing with boundary/property lines.
 We have specific knowledge on how to establish or re-establish these lines.
 We are rigorously tested on this in order to get our license.
 I cannot say the same about GIS Professionals.
 How many GIS Professionals know the intricacies of Junior/Senior property rights or know when to use proportionate measurement to re-establish a boundary line?
 How many know how to pull a chain of title and understand what that even means?
 Any technician can read a deed or legal description and draw out the lines described but a Profession Land Surveyor is the one who determines how those boundary/deed/property lines relate to the fixed works on the ground.